-Whether your ostomy is new or you have lived with it for some time, ongoing education can help make your life easier.
+Whether your ostomy is new or you have lived with it for some time, ongoing education can help make your life easier and choose what's best for you.
 Understanding how to care for your stoma and the related products will be something your physician and WOC Nurse will review with you, but a lot of information will come to you early on and some details may be fuzzy in the days or months after your surgery.
 The information below is intended to be educational to help you with the details of living with a stoma.
 Always confer with your physician or nurse if an issue impacts your health and well-being.

 General Ostomy Information